adesai90/mojave_neutrino_time_averaged_stacking/README.md

 The required csky software can be installed and setup using the instructions given on: https://user-web.icecube.wisc.edu/~mrichman/docs/csky/installation.html

-## The software setup can be done using setup_environment.sh

 # There are 4 main folders in the analysis.